buildkite-plugins/docker-compose-buildkite-plugin/README.md

 A list of images to pull caches from in the format `service:index.docker.io/myorg/myrepo/myapp:tag` before building, ignoring any failures.
 If multiple images are listed for a service, the first one to successfully pull will be used.
 Requires docker-compose file version `3.2+`.

+### `cache-from-command` (optional, build only)

+A command that returns a list of images to pull caches from in the format `service:index.docker.io/myorg/myrepo/myapp:tag` before building, ignoring any failures.
+If multiple images are listed for a service, the first one to successfully pull will be used.
+Requires docker-compose file version `3.2+`.

 ### `volumes` (optional, run only)

 A list of volumes to mount into the container.
 If a matching volume exists in the Docker Compose config file, this option will override that definition.